ILR UK News & Changes 2026

 2. Statement of Changes HC 1691 (5 March 2026)

-On 5 March 2026, the government laid before Parliament a new Statement of Changes to the Immigration Rules, referenced as HC 1691.
+On 5 March 2026, the government laid before Parliament a new Statement of Changes to the Immigration Rules, HC 1691.
 The document introduces several amendments affecting the operation of the points based immigration system, including confirmation of a future change to the English language requirement for many routes that lead to Indefinite Leave to Remain.

 Statements of Changes take effect on specific commencement dates set out within the document.
 The HC 1691 changes are implemented in stages, with some provisions taking effect during 2026 and others scheduled for later dates.